myarichuk/docs/docs/studio/Logs.markdown

 ![](Images/studio_logs_1.PNG)

-On the top right you can filter between all entries to only the errors
+On the top right you can filter between all entries to only the errors and refresh the log page.

 ![](Images/studio_logs_2.PNG)